 What is revision rhinoplasty?

 Revision (secondary) rhinoplasty is performed to correct aesthetic and/or functional problems that persist or develop after a previous nose surgery.
 It is generally more complex than primary rhinoplasty due to scar tissue, weakened cartilage support, and altered anatomy.
+The goal is to achieve better facial harmony, restore structural support, and improve breathing function in suitable patients.

 Who is a candidate?